gvwilson/thirdbit/src/fiction/iffy/index.md

 "Um, sure," she said helplessly.
 The laser blinked off,
-but the sentry bot stayed on its feet as the service bot began to wipe down the nearest cylinder with a brush whose bristles had long since worn away.
+but the sentry bot stayed on its feet as the service bot began to wipe down the cylinder with a brush whose bristles had long since worn away.

-Benício swiped an app set into a work table next to one of the cylinders and studied the displays that appeared.
-"Reconciliation Team Beta,"
-he read aloud.
-"Alpha's in a shelter east o' here an' Gamma 'n' Delta are 'round th' other way."
-He frowned.
-"This doesn't make any sense.
-They all have cryogenization an' the same date, but then decryogenization on different dates."

-"So they all got unfrozen at different times,"
-Iffy said,
-shrugging.

-Benício shook his head.
-"That's what's weird about it.
-Accordin' to this,
-they all got unfrozen *before* they were frozen, not after."
-He cleared his throat.
-"And,
-um,
-those five?
-They all got a flag beside their names that says 'nonviable'.
-Only one marked green is Johnson."

 Iffy hunched her shoulders inside her parka and shivered.
-She was hungry and needed a bathroom and she was tired of being in places where people were dead.
+She was hungry and tired and needed a bathroom, but most importantly, she didn't know what she was supposed to *do*.
-"That thing show you a way outta here?"

-The Ecologist shrugged.
-"Th' tunnel that way gets us to Alpha, or we can go th' other way to Gamma.
-There's another one into th' Niobium thing, an' from there we can get to whatever's in th' middle of all this.
-'Scuse me."
-He stepped aside to let the service bot roll past him on its rounds.

-He looked as tired as she felt,
-Iffy realized,
-and felt a pang for not having thought about it before.
-"Maybe there's bunks in back or somethin'?" she hazarded.

-"Nah."
-Benício shook his head.
-"This place wasn't for workin' or livin'.
-This was a warehouse.
-An' anyway,
-we gotta keep movin'.
-Those bots mighta slowed th' Marines down, but they won't'a stopped 'em."

-Iffy *really* wanted a bathroom, but she had once stood an eight-hour watch on the *Guinevere* when Aunt Naggie was sick without a single break despite six cups of tea.
-"Th' hell with whatever they were doin' down here," she said.
-"Let's get to th' base and figure out a way outta this mess."
+Open the cylinder?
+Fix it,
+or blow it up somehow?

+"Or just find a way out an' forget about it?" she asked the empty air.

 The service bot pivoted on its wheels to face her.
-"The way out is simple, Citizen Kwan," a familiar voice said.
+"The way out is simple, Iffy," a familiar voice said.
-"All you have to do is stay where you are so that my team can collect you without any more theatrics.
-Your friend goes about his business, you help me with mine, and we all get a happy ending."
+"All you have to do is stay where you are until I get there, then talk to the machines for me and we'll all get a happy ending."

-Benício hefted the sprayer and aimed it at the bot.
-"Now, now,"
+Iffy reached into the tool crate and picked up a wrench.
+"Iffy, please,"
-the governor's voice chided.
+Wales' voice chided.
-"I have no idea if that still works and neither do you.
-Even if it does,
-you're sixty meters underground and breathing recycled air.
-Do you really want to set things on fire?"

-Benício hesitated.
-"I s'pose not," he said,
-setting it down beside the dolly.
-And then casually,
-as if it was the most natural thing in the world, he slipped the loops of cables off the two sentry bots harnessed that had been pulling them and shouted,
-"Get 'em!"

-The bots didn't move.

-The governor's voice chuckled.
-"Did you really think that would—"
+"Do you really think—"

 "Target!"
 Iffy snapped,
-pointing.
+pointing the wrench at the service bot.
-The gun on the back of the three-legged bot barked twice.
+The gun on the back of the sentry bot beside barked twice.
 The first shot punched a hole through the service bot.
 The second caught it off-center and sent it spinning across the floor.

-"What—"
-Benício started.

-"You just gotta know how t' talk to 'em,"
-Iffy said,
-grabbing a couple of tools out of her crate and stuffing them into her pockets.
-"C'mon.
-We gotta get a leg on."

 The tunnel at the other end of the bunker had a blast door to match the one that had closed behind them.
 Iffy closed her eyes and rooted around in her not-memories of this place.
 There.
-She traced a shape on a contact pad beside the door, then gasped as it slid open to reveal a pair of Marines, their gun-arms pointed straight at her and Benício.
+She traced a shape on a contact pad beside the door, then gasped as it slid open to reveal a pair of Marines.

-"Oh rabbit,"
+"Oh Iffy,"
-the governor's voice said,
-and for a moment Iffy could almost believe the sympathy in his voice was genuine.
+Wales' voice said through a speaker on one of their exoskeletons.
 "Did you really think you could find a hole deep enough to hide from *me*?"

 Iffy felt rather than saw the three-legged bot begin to move.
-"No!" she shouted,
+"No!" she shouted.
-lunging to stop it
-as if it was a pet rat or a drone she had just spent hours building out of spare parts.
 Its gun fired twice
-but it was already falling as the Marines' auto-targeted shots hit the knee joint in its remaining front leg.
+but it was already falling as the Marines' auto-targeted shots brought it down.

 She was falling too.
 Something had knocked the breath out of her.